bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 ### Task 1: Project Set Up

-- [ ] Fork and clone this repository. **If you are repeating this Course, delete your old fork from Github and re-fork and re-clone.**
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Implement the project on your newly created branch, committing changes regularly.
+- [ ] Run `npm install` to install your dependencies.
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [ ] Run tests locally executing `npm test`.
-- [ ] **RUN** `npm install` to install your dependencies.
+- [ ] Reset the database to its original state executing `npm run resetdb`.

 ### Task 2: CodeGrade Setup

-- [ ] Follow [instructions](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374) to set up Codegrade's Webhook and Deploy Key, making sure your deployment is set to your `<firstName-lastName>` branch.
+- [ ] Accept the repository sent to your email inbox associated with your Github account.
 - [ ] Make a commit and push it to Github.
 - [ ] Check to see that Codegrade has accepted your git submission.